How to Grow Mashua

 Mashua, like most plants that are propagated vegetatively, is naturally a hybrid.
 It sets seed easily in a favorable climate, although not until very late in the season, so frost/freeze protection may be required to mature seed.
-The seed, since it is produced by hybrid plants, will not be true to type.
+The seed, since it is produced by heterozygous plants, will not be true to type.
 Instead, it will produce new varieties of mashua, some of which may prove to be superior (but most of which won’t).

 I have seen surprisingly little insect interest in mashua flowers.
 Bumble bees occasionally try them, but are apparently frustrated by their inability to reach the nectar.
 Hummingbirds are the only frequent pollinators of mashua here.
 I find that I get much better seed set in mashua with hand pollination.
 When relying only on natural pollintion, I typically see one or two seeds per flower and a lot of undeveloped ovaries.
 With hand pollination, I very rarely see undeveloped ovaries.
 Fully mature seed has much better germination than immature seed.
 The size of mashua seeds is correlated with germinability: bigger is better.

 Although mashua usually grows fast enough to outpace them, there are a few pests that like to nibble on it.
 The most serious are probably the larvae of cabbage white butterflies, which can cause a lot of damage when they are present in large numbers.
 Flea beetles and aphids can also cause problems, although they tend to be more severe in greenhouses.
 The other common problem pest is field mice (voles), which will dig and eat the shallow tubers.
 They typically ignore them until late in the season, when mashua is one of the few plants left in the ground and they are never enthusiastic about digging them up.
 An unusual, but more serious problem is bears!
 Bears will dig up your mashua and eat every bit of it that they can find.